 Minimum Requirement No. 4: Preservation of Natural Drainage Systems and Outfalls.

-Response: This site currently infiltrates under existing conditions.
-Because the development will infiltrate all stormwater runoff onsite, the existing drainage system will be preserved.
+Response: Under existing conditions, all stormwater onsite infiltrates into the ground.
+Because the development proposes to infiltrate all stormwater runoff onsite, the existing drainage system will be preserved.

 Minimum Requirement No. 5: On-Site Stormwater Management.